 - writing of amicus curiae (friend of the court) briefs

-- partnering with other civil rights organizations in direct representation of clients
+- collaborating with other civil and human rights organizations in advocacy work

 - providing research for white papers and reports

 The clinic enables students to learn about the legal theories, advocacy strategies, and practices used by civil and human rights attorneys to identify, investigate, and challenge laws and policies burdening historically marginalized and traditionally disadvantaged groups.
 The course includes a dedicated seminar component for case review, reflection, and other training.